 I made a break away from it all and took on my own horse, Gaia, a French Trotter mare who had a bad start in life.
 She showed me a different way and what it is like to feel a true connection with a horse.
 She has been my insipiration and my tutor.

 Over the years of working with my own horses and others I have worked on developing my horsemanship further.
-I have spent a lot of time training different horses, and learning from each and every one I met along the way.
-I use a calm, no force approach to training, handling, backing and riding.
-I believe that a horse should be allowed to learn at their own pace and that rushing a horse only causes problems futher along the journey.
-I base my ideas on body language, communication and a relationship with the horse.
+I have spent a lot of time training different equines, and learning from each and every one I met along the way.
+I use a calm, no force approach to training.
+I believe that an equine should be allowed to learn at their own pace and that rushing them only causes problems futher along the journey.
+My focus is on positive reinforcement and treating each animal, and indeed human, as an individual.

 I aim to help those who need help, whether they be horse or human, and to build relationships between horse and owner.